slurmulon/generator-collector/README.md

 For the best potential performance gains, hoist your `find` queries before any `all` or `last` queries wherever it's possible.

 In general, the less iterations your generator has to go through to produce the results of your consumer's queries, the greater the performance.

+### Precision

+Because iteration is backed by `js-coroutines`, minimum duration gaps (typically less than a frame) are added between yields to allow other activit on the thread to make progress.

+This allows you to work with a large amount of data and helps ensure complex tasks do not cause frame drops.
+The performance is high, but it naturally results in reduced timing consistency/precision (roughly ~12.5ms to ~32ms).

+If you require high-precision animations that syncronize perfectly with timelines, media, etc., then this performance feature may work against your needs.

+The performance advantages of `js-coroutines` outweigh the downsides, so this is intentional and will not change (however, in the future I may provide an alternative generator query API).

+If you notice arbitrary variations between the steps of your timelines, the duration gaps are almost certainly the cause and you may need to resort to other solutions such as `gsap`.

 ## Comparison